Lead Executive Officer & President

 Associate Vice President, Learning & Strategy/ Content Lead, APP

 Jess Cihal currently serves as Associate Vice President, Learning & Strategy.
 In this role, Jess leads highly complex projects with multiple stakeholders, setting direction based on strategic priorities, making decisions, and managing complex relationships.
 She has deep content knowledge in aspiring principal development and in blended learning.
 She also oversees The Leadership Academy’s organizational staffing on both internal and external projects, a complex undertaking that requires strong systems thinking skills and a high-level strategic lens.
 Jess has worked in the education field in Eastern Europe, Central America and the United States.
 Before moving to New York City for graduate school, Jess most recently worked as the Director of Admissions & College Counseling at Keystone School in San Antonio.
 In this role, she implemented new technology systems, planned and represented the school at community and alumni events, and co-developed the school communications plan.
-Jess holds her BA in English and Youth & Human Services from the University of Texas at San Antonio and her MPA. in Public and Nonprofit Management from New York University’s Wagner School.
+Jess holds her BA in English and Youth & Human Services from the University of Texas at San Antonio and her MPA in Public and Nonprofit Management from New York University’s Wagner School.

 Coach/Facilitator